History of computing hardware (1960s–present): Third generation

 The mass increase in the use of computers accelerated with Third Generation computers starting around 1966 in the commercial market.
 These generally relied on early (sub-1000 transistor) integrated circuit technology.
 The third generation ends with the microprocessor-based fourth generation.

 In 1958, Jack Kilby at Texas Instruments invented the hybrid integrated circuit (hybrid IC), which had external wire connections, making it difficult to mass-produce.
 In 1959, Robert Noyce at Fairchild Semiconductor invented the monolithic integrated circuit (IC) chip.
 It was made of silicon, whereas Kilby's chip was made of germanium.
 The basis for Noyce's monolithic IC was Fairchild's planar process, which allowed integrated circuits to be laid out using the same principles as those of printed circuits.
 The planar process was developed by Noyce's colleague Jean Hoerni in early 1959, based on the silicon surface passivation and thermal oxidation processes developed by Carl Frosch and Lincoln Derrick in 1955 and 1957.

 Computers using IC chips began to appear in the early 1960s.
-For example, the 1961 Semiconductor Network Computer (Molecular Electronic Computer, Mol-E-Com), the first monolithic integrated circuit general purpose computer (built for demonstration purposes, programmed to simulate a desk calculator) was built by Texas Instruments for the US Air Force.
+For example, the 1961 ASD Semiconductor-Network Computer (Molecular Electronic Computer), the first monolithic integrated circuit general purpose computer (built for demonstration purposes, programmed to simulate a desk calculator) was built by Texas Instruments for the US Air Force.

 Some of their early uses were in embedded systems, notably used by NASA for the Apollo Guidance Computer, by the military in the LGM-30 Minuteman intercontinental ballistic missile, the Honeywell ALERT airborne computer, and in the Central Air Data Computer used for flight control in the US Navy's F-14A Tomcat fighter jet.

 An early commercial use was the 1965 SDS 92.
 IBM first used ICs in computers for the logic of the System/360 Model 85 shipped in 1969 and then made extensive use of ICs in its System/370 which began shipment in 1971.

 The integrated circuit enabled the development of much smaller computers.
 The minicomputer was a significant innovation in the 1960s and 1970s.
 It brought computing power to more people, not only through more convenient physical size but also through broadening the computer vendor field.
 Digital Equipment Corporation became the number two computer company behind IBM with their popular PDP and VAX computer systems.
 Smaller, affordable hardware also brought about the development of important new operating systems such as Unix.